scriptamining/scripta/README.md

 scripta-20140408

   * install [watchdog](http://linux.die.net/man/8/watchdog) service
-  * load bcm2708_wdog kernel module
+  * load `bcm2708_wdog` kernel module
   * modify `/opt/watchdog.conf` to reboot PI if bad things happen.
-See below
+See below.
   * add UI option for cgminer specific watchdog script `/opt/scripta/bin/wdog.py`.
-See below
+See below.
   * add/fix UI option for manual reboot
-  * option of email notification on PI automatic reboot.  _YOUR EMAIL PASSWORD IS STORED IN PLAIN TEXT SO PLAN ACCORDINGLY_.
+  * option of email notification on PI automatic reboot.  *YOUR EMAIL PASSWORD IS STORED IN PLAIN TEXT SO PLAN ACCORDINGLY*

 Once the watchdog is enabled, it can be easy to get in a reboot loop.
 To disable the system watchdog, try to quickly edit `/etc/watchdog.conf` and comment out `watchdog-device = /dev/watchdog`.
 The cgminer API based watchdog script can be disabled using the UI checkbox or by commenting out `test-binary = /opt/scripta/bin/wdog.py` in the same config file.
 You will have about 30 seconds each loop to try and unscrew things.